CHESS EVENTS

 Rating Tournament

-FIDE rating is a chess rating system developed by the World Chess Federation (FIDE) to provide a standardized way of measuring the strength of chess players.
+FIDE rating is a chess rating system developed by the International Chess Federation (FIDE) to provide a standardized way of measuring the strength of chess players.
 FIDE ratings are based on a player’s performance in rated games against other rated players.

 FIDE ratings are used to determine a player’s standing in the international chess community and they are required for participation in many top-level chess events.